 - Socially-responsible investing which focuses on investing in companies whose practices align with an investor’s values as they pertain to the company’s impact on society and the environment.

 - Technical investing which relies on the examination of past market data to uncover hallmark visual patterns in trading activity on which to base buy and sell decisions.

 This may seem very high-minded and theoretical at first, but it is easy to see why this matters in a practical sense.

 There are many investment vehicles and investment plans to choose from – and none of us can invest in everything – nor would it be particularly profitable to do so.
 Each of us needs guiding principles when it comes to these decisions – that is where an investment philosophy is important.

 If you are working with an investment management firm or financial advisor, it is important that your investment philosophy aligns with that of the firm or individual who is managing your assets.
-If not, you can guess that you may end up less than pleased with the decisions that are made in regards to your investments.
-It’s important to have conversations with your financial advisor to learn how they make decisions in regards to: investment vehicles/portfolio allocation, debt (use or avoid), risk tolerance, taxes, and building wealth.
+If not, you can guess that you may end up less than pleased with the decisions that are made in regard to your investments.
+It’s important to have conversations with your financial advisor to learn how they make decisions in regard to investment vehicles/portfolio allocation, debt (use or avoid), risk tolerance, taxes, and building wealth.
 If you find that you agree, all the better!
-And, if you find you disagree on the fundamentals, it’s positive as well – better to know upfront than to experience friction down the road in that relationship.
+And, if you find you disagree on the fundamentals, it’s positive as well – better to know up front than to experience friction down the road in that relationship.

 Our Investment Philosophy